lundqvistr/manual_medfak_research_data/manual.md

 The concept of data management plans (DMP) has become increasingly emphasized in many contexts.
 Funding agencies increasinlgy require that applications contain such DMP's.
 The basic idea is that a DMP should provide information on how research data is managed throughout the project, and the purpose is to ensure that data is handled securely, legally and ethically.
 A good source is [Checklist for data management plans](https://snd.se/en/resources/checklist-data-management-plans) provided by [the Swedish National Data Service (SND)](https://snd.se/en).

 #### Archiving
-There are legal requirements for the archiving of completed research projects: what, how, for how long are typical questions.
+There are legal requirements for the archiving of completed research projects: _what_, _how_, _for how long_ are typical questions.
 Universities and health care providers have their own implementations for the procedures involved.

 #### Suggestions or style guides for particular software systems
 The software systems in use encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistical analyses.
 If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.